 - Elements of a complete application:

-- Main Application, Secondary Application, Letters of Evaluation, Transcripts from all attended colleges and universities, photos, and application fees.
-The Texas Tech University Health Sciences Center School of Medicine Secondary Application, Fee is $50.00.
+- Main application (TMDSAS and/or AMCAS), secondary application, MCAT score, letters of evaluation, transcripts from all attended colleges and universities, photos, and application fees.
+The Texas Tech University Health Sciences Center School of Medicine Secondary Application, Fee is $60.00.

 Prerequisite Courses Share